Shelly Tribbey's Cowgirl Outfit

 Finish before beginning.
 By this I mean: think about how you plan to use an item when you are choosing thread and stitches.
 If this were a rug for the floor, I would choose wool and tent stitches, which are very durable and don’t snag.
-If this were going to be a Christmas ornament that needed to compete for attention with other ornaments on a lighted Christmas tree, I'd probably choose a lot of metallics as well as traditional red and green colors.
+If this were going to be a Christmas ornament that needed to compete for attention with other ornaments on a lighted Christmas tree, I'd probably choose a lot of metallics and beads as well as traditional red and green colors.
 Maybe you'd coordinate your colors to the colors of the ornaments you use each year.
 You get the idea.
 My little cowgirl outfit will probably be hung on a bulletin board in my office (to stoke my inner cowgirl!), so I don't need to be careful not to use stitches that snag or delicate threads that won't stand up to wear.
 I can use just about anything I want for my cowgirl clothes.
 I won’t rule anything out because my end use of the cowgirl canvas means I don’t have to.

 Let’s pick the first stitch!
 Take a careful look at the canvas, starting with the focal points I identified.
 I sketched the long sleeved shirt, the vest, and the skirt with the cactus plant design.
 So those are the things I want to emphasize.
 Let’s start with the shirt.
 The shirt has a red and white gingham pattern.
 Checkerboard patterns immediately bring Scotch stitch and mosaic stitch to mind.
 Look carefully at the canvas's red and white squares.
 Looks like they are three threads wide and three threads high, which most closely resembles mosaic stitch.
 I have my first stitch!